MMohiddin/Cyclistics-bike-share-Project/README.md

 The 12 months of bike-share data used in this analysis was provided by Motivation International Inc. under this [license](https://divvybikes.com/data-license-agreement) and downloaded into Google Cloud Storage to be used in BigQuery.
 However because of  data privacy protection I am prohibited from collecting personal data.
 Therefore I won't be able to connect pass purchases to credit card numbers to determine if casual riders live in the Cyclistic service area or if they have purchased multiple single passes.

 ### Data Manipulation and Cleaning

+First I uploaded all 12 months of data into different tables in BiqQuery and then combined them into one table named bikehsare_combined.
+I then cleaned the data and added two new coloumns called trip_duration and day_of_week.
+These two coloumns would allow me to see how long each rider used the bike_share and on what day during the week.